 - Occasionally come up for air.

 - Water?
 Later…

-When my plate is clean, I immediately start to think:
+When my plate was clean, I’d immediately start to think:

 - Where did my food go?

 - I’m still hungry / dissatisfied.